 They share and demonstrate an ambitious vision for the school and understand the need to be aware of its strengths and areas for development.
 These are incorporated into our School Development/Improvement Plan.
 Our governors have high expectations for every aspect of the school’s work including a fundamental commitment to the health, safety and well being of our school community and the provision of a safe, secure, happy and stimulating learning environment for all our pupils.
 Equally important is our governors’ commitment to the raising and sustaining of educational standards and the effectiveness of the teaching and learning process throughout the school.

-There are currently 12 members on the Pownall Green School Governing Body which comprises 3 Local Authority nominated governors, 4 elected Parent Governors, 2 elected Staff Governors, 2 co-opted Community Governors and 1 Headteacher Governor (ex officio).
+There are currently 11 members on the Pownall Green School Governing Body which comprises 4 elected Parent Governors, 1 elected Staff Governors, 5 co-opted Community Governors and 1 Headteacher Governor (ex officio).
 Each member of the Governing Body serves for a four year term of office.

 The full Governing Body meets termly to an agreed agenda and adopts the principles of Open Government.
 These termly meetings are clerked and minuted by a Stockport Council Governor Support Officer.
 At the Autumn Term full Governing Body meeting, governors elect the Chair and Vice Chair of Governors and the Chairpersons of the Sub Committees for an annual term of office.
 To facilitate its work the School Governing Body has created separate sub committees which include Teaching and Learning and Resources (Finance, Premises and Staffing) and these meet at regular intervals during the school year.
 Minutes of all our School Governing Body’s meetings are published and available on request from the School Office for information and reference purposes.